-The X150 has a power transformer rated at 800 watts, continuous duty.
-Under actual conditions in the amplifier, it will do about 1500 watts for short duration.
+The X1000 has two power transformers, rated at 1500 watts each, continuous duty at 85 degrees centigrade.
+Under actual conditions in the amplifier, they will do about 2000 watts continuously each, and at least half again more than that for short durations.
+The X600 and X350 have one of these transformers in each chassis.

-To avoid huge inrush of current during charge up, each of the transformer primary coils has its own inrush suppressor, which keeps the inrush down to 100 amps or so.
+To avoid huge inrush of current during charge up, each of the two transformer primary coils has its own inrush suppressor, which keeps the inrush down to 100 amps or so.